NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/FHIR-Assets/All-Assets/Profiles/Investigations/Further-Information.page.md

 <h5><ins>Further information</ins></h5>

 <p>This element is advised as the preferential date to be displayed via PFS.
-(The date and time when the specimen were drawn).</p>
+(The date and time when the specimen was drawn).</p>

 ---